Tyrrrz/Tyrrrz.me/src/data/blog-posts/wndproc-in-wpf/Post.md

 }
 ```

-By subscribing to `WndProcCalled` event you can listen to incoming messages.
-You can also register to additional window messages by passing sponge's handle as parameter to specific WinAPI methods.
+By handling the `WndProcCalled` event you can listen to incoming messages.
+Typically, you would want to call some WinAPI method that subscribes a window to additional WndProc messages using its handle, e.g. [RegisterPowerSettingNotification](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-registerpowersettingnotification) or [RegisterHotKey](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-registerhotkey).

-For example, to register and listen to global hotkey events you can do:
+For example, if we were interested in registering a global hotkey and listening to its events, we could do it in such way:

 ```csharp
 public class GlobalHotkeyService : IDisposable